splittingred/bigfoos/README.md

 # BigFoos

 For tracking foosball games at Bigcommerce.
+Complete with rankings, auto-matchmaking, team balancing, achievements, and more.

 ## Setup